urmastalimaa/interactive-frontend-development/lecture_1/unit_tests.md

 ### Continuous testing

-Mocha can be run in `watch` mode to run tests any time files change.
+Jest can be run in `watch` mode to run tests any time files change.
 This can be useful to get feedback faster.
 The `test:watch` script is defined in [package.json](https://github.com/urmastalimaa/interactive-frontend-development/tree/master/lecture_1/package.json) for convenience.